rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-12-05-058c1e2158900944-mock-session-on-saturday-december-06-2025-no-new-version-release.md

 - mock-trading
 - commodity-derivatives
 - algorithmic-trading
+- retail-investors
 - testing
-- neat-version
-- retail-investors
+- simulation
 - disaster-recovery
-title: Mock Trading Session on December 06, 2025 - No New Version Release
+title: Mock session on Saturday, December 06, 2025 - No new version release
 ---

 ## Summary

 NSE will conduct a mock trading session in the Commodity Derivatives Segment on Saturday, December 06, 2025.
-No new NEAT version will be released.
-The session includes trading from both Primary and Disaster Recovery (DR) sites.
-Members are required to test functionality related to safer participation of retail investors in algorithmic trading and provide evidence of participation to the exchange.
+This is a routine testing session with no new NEAT version release.
+Trading members are required to test functionality related to safer participation of retail investors in algorithmic trading and provide evidence of participation to the Exchange.

 ## Key Points

 - Mock trading session scheduled for December 06, 2025 in Commodity Derivatives Segment
-- No new NEAT version release (current version: NEAT 1.5.3)
+- No new NEAT version release; current version NEAT 1.5.3 will be used
-- Two trading sessions: Primary Site (11:00-15:30) and DR Site (16:00-16:45)
+- Two trading sessions planned: Session-1 from Primary Site (11:00-15:30) and Session-2 from DR Site (16:00-16:45)
-- Contingency drill from 12:00 to 13:30
+- Contingency switchover testing during Session-1 (12:00-13:30)
-- Members must test algorithmic trading functionality for retail investors
+- Members must test algorithmic trading safety features for retail investors
 - Evidence of participation must be submitted to NNFREG@nse.co.in
+- No financial obligations arise from mock trading activities
-- Live re-login window: 18:30 to 19:00
+- Live re-login window available from 18:30 to 19:00

 ## Regulatory Changes

-No new regulatory changes.
-The circular reinforces SEBI's requirements for safer participation of retail investors in algorithmic trading as per SEBI circular SEBI/HO/MIRSD/MIRSD-PoD/P/CIR/2025/132 dated September 30, 2025.
+This circular implements testing requirements under SEBI circular SEBI/HO/MIRSD/MIRSD-PoD/P/CIR/2025/132 dated September 30, 2025 regarding safer participation of retail investors in algorithmic trading.
+Members must demonstrate compliance through participation in mock or simulation sessions.

 ## Compliance Requirements

-- Trading members must participate in the mock session or simulated environment
+- Trading members must participate in the mock trading session
-- Members must test algorithmic trading functionality related to retail investor participation
+- Members must test functionality related to safer participation of retail investors in algorithmic trading
-- Evidence of participation must be provided with the following details:
+- Evidence of participation must be submitted via email to NNFREG@nse.co.in with following details:
   - Trading Member Name and code
   - User ID
-  - Session type (Mock/Simulation)
+  - Type of participation (Mock/Simulation)
   - Date(s) of participation
-  - Segment
+  - Segment details
-- Submit evidence to NNFREG@nse.co.in
+- Members should refer to implementation standards and operational modalities from previous NSE circulars (NSE/INVG/67858, NSE/INVG/69255, NSE/INVG/69289, NSE/INVG/70309)
+- Position limit/collateral value setup cut-off time: 16:55
+- Trade modification end time: 16:55

 ## Important Dates

-- **Mock Session Date**: December 06, 2025
+- **December 06, 2025**: Mock trading session date
-- **Trading Session 1 (Primary Site)**: 11:00 - 15:30
+  - Trading Session-1: 11:00 - 15:30 (Primary Site)
-  - Normal Market Open: 11:00
-  - Contingency Start: 12:00
-  - Contingency Close: 13:30
+  - Contingency period: 12:00 - 13:30
-  - Normal Market Close: 15:30
-- **Trading Session 2 (DR Site)**: 16:00 - 16:45
+  - Trading Session-2: 16:00 - 16:45 (DR Site)
-- **Position Limit/Collateral Setup Cutoff**: 16:55
-- **Trade Modification End Time**: 16:55
-- **Live Re-login Window**: 18:30 - 19:00
+  - Live re-login: 18:30 - 19:00

 ## Impact Assessment

-**Market Impact**: None - This is a mock trading session with no financial obligations.
+**Market Impact**: Minimal - Mock session only for testing purposes with no real trading or financial obligations.

-**Operational Impact**: Low - Routine testing exercise for trading members.
-Members need to allocate resources to participate in the mock session and test their systems, particularly the algorithmic trading functionality for retail investors.
-The session allows members to test disaster recovery procedures through the switchover to DR site.
+**Operational Impact**: Low - Trading members need to allocate resources for participation and testing of algorithmic trading safety features.
+Members can alternatively use daily simulated trading sessions for testing.

-**Member Requirements**: Trading members must ensure their systems are configured for NEAT version 1.5.3 and participate in testing to comply with SEBI's guidelines on algorithmic trading for retail investors.
+**Compliance Impact**: Medium - Members are required to provide evidence of participation as per SEBI requirements for implementing safer algorithmic trading framework for retail investors.
+This is part of the glide path for adherence outlined by SEBI.